thiagodp/phputil-sql/readme.md

 # phputil/sql

-> 🪄 Simply the best SQL query builder for PHP
+> 🪄 The best SQL query builder for PHP

 ⚠️ **Work-In-Progress!**

 Features:
-- Cross-database support: MySQL, PostgreSQL, SQLite, Oracle, and SQLServer.
+- _Cross-database support with the same API_: MySQL, PostgreSQL, SQLite, Oracle, and SQLServer.
 - No database or external dependencies.
 - Fluid, SQL-like syntax.
 - Automatically quote columns and table names (e.g. backticks in MySQL).